rapidsai/rmm/README.md

 }
 ```

-A correct example creates the device buffer with device zero active.
+A correct example creates the device buffer with device 0 active.
 After that it is safe to switch
 devices and let the buffer go out of scope and destruct with a different device active.
 For example,
 this code is correct: